Zhang-Lab-Cambridge/Robin/README.md

 When updating anything, submit as a pull request.

-I'm very muhc in the process of reorganising this, and there will be a lot of changes.
+I'm very much in the process of reorganising this, and there will be a lot of changes.
 Please DO NOT EDIT until I am done basically :)

+Using test_tkinter currently will allow you to look at photocurrent traces, if something goes wrong let me know